darksinge/k8s-training-5/README.md

 $ docker build --tag demo .
 $ docker run --itd --name demo --rm --publish 8080:8080 demo:latest
 ```

+## GitOps Intro

+What is GitOps?
+> GitOps is a way of implementing Continuous Deployment for cloud native applications.
+It focuses on a developer-centric experience when operating infrastructure, by using tools developers are already familiar with, including Git and Continuous Deployment tools. ([https://www.gitops.tech/](https://www.gitops.tech/))

+## Helm Intro

 ## First Look at [eks-gitops](https://github.com/byubroadcasting/eks-gitops)